Methods and Benchmarks¶

 weight

 method involves calculating weights that are dependent on one another, most of the components of the 'flux' used in this calculation are independent.
-We take advantage of this and calculate the flux in parallel, greatly increasing speed.
+We take advantage of this and calculate the flux in parallel.
 This comes at the cost of storing the information in memory using an array that is several times the size of the original grid. -

 Unknown Bug-fix: We have found that in some cases, particularly in non-cubic systems, the results of our method vary from the original.
 In particular we often find fewer local maxima (prior to any maxima reduction).
 As an example, the Henkelman code finds 8 local maxima in our test system while our own code finds 6.
 After careful examination, we are quite sure the 6 maxima are correct.
 We are unsure what causes this bug, but it also appears to affect the calculated positions of the basin maxima in the